Pirates vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 61 hits with 17 doubles, 10 home runs, 34 walks and 26 RBI.
-He's also stolen seven bases.
+- Goldschmidt has put up 64 hits with 18 doubles, 10 home runs and 35 walks.
+He has driven in 26 runs with seven stolen bases.

 Goldschmidt Recent Games